 In most hearings, you may be asked to estimate how far you can walk, how long you can stand, how long you can sit, and how much you can lift.
-You may also be asked if you have any limitation with other specific abilities, such as the ability to climb stairs, work with your hands, or raise your arms above your head.
+You may also be asked if you have any other limitations, such as climbing stairs, working with your hands, or raising your arms above your head.
 With regard to mental health conditions, you may be asked if you have difficulty with simple instructions, working around people and the general public, or accepting criticism from supervisors.
 The Judge will consider all your allegations in determining your residual functional capacity—what you are still able to do despite your conditions.

-3. Your Daily Life
+How Your Disability Affects Your Daily Life

-This is the category that sometimes takes people off guard.
-The Judge will ask about your day to day life.
+This is the category that sometimes catches people off guard.
+The Judge will ask about your day-to-day life.
 Some Judges will ask you to describe a typical day from start to finish.
-Some Judges will ask about specific activities of daily living, such as the ability to prepare a meal, perform chores in the house and yard, drive to appointments, perform personal hygiene tasks, and go grocery shopping.
+You may also be asked about specific activities of daily living, such as the ability to prepare a meal, perform chores in the house and yard, drive to appointments, perform personal hygiene tasks, and go grocery shopping.
 You will have the opportunity to explain if you require assistance for the completion of these activities.
 Here, the Judge is seeking an overall understanding of how your conditions affect your daily life.

 If you have any history of drug abuse, alcohol abuse, or non-compliance with medical treatment, it is very likely the Judge already knows about it through the examination of your medical records.
 As you will be sworn by oath to tell the truth under penalty of perjury during your testimony, you should be prepared to discuss these issues openly and honestly.

 Our Social Security Attorneys Will Make Sure You Are Prepared